AuburnSports - Veteran scoring paces Auburn in exhibition win over Eckerd

 McCormick led all scorers with 20.
 Doughty and Purifoy each had 14.

+"It’s a little harder to get it into an off-guard’s hands," Pearl said. "...
+So sometimes, for example, if you think back to Bryce (Brown), there were times during games where Bryce was really quiet and you would wonder, 'Where is Bryce?'
+Well, the defenses were working hard to take him away, and we’ve got to do things to get him the ball.

+"By Samir having the ball, he’s good with the ball.
+By having it in his hands sometimes, I think it lets him do some more playmaking."

 Senior big men Austin Wiley and Anfernee McLemore added 10 and 13 points, respectively.
-Wiley turned in a double-double, corralling 10 boards in 18 minutes played, and the 6-foot-11 center blocked three shots on that end, as well.
+Wiley turned in a double-double, corralling 10 boards in 18 minutes played, and the 6-foot-11 center blocked three shots, as well.

+The two played together on the floor for a few minutes in the win, something Pearl has been experimenting with in the offseason with McLemore adapting to play both power forward and center.

+"It’s really hard to play 4 and 5," Pearl said.
+"It’s really hard, because the center is a certain cover and a certain matchup.
+It’s a little simpler.
+All of a sudden you get to playing in the four spot, and you’re involved with switching with the guards, you’re involved with all sorts of different coverages.
+I mean, it is a night-and-day difference.

 Freshman starting forward Isaac Okoro was the only Auburn newcomer to make a dent in the scoring column until wing Devan Cambridge buried a corner triple 17 minutes and 10 seconds into the exhibition.